videojs/blog/source/_drafts/Inband-Captions-Support-with-VHS.md

   }
 ```

 When working with HLS and MPEG-DASH with fmp4 segments, it's likely that not all the information needed to parse out captions are included in the media segments themselves, and metadata from the `init` segment needs to be passed to the CaptionParser.
-For this reason, the ids of video `trak`s and timescales defined in the `init` segment should be passed into the CaptionParser.
+For this reason, the video trackIds and timescales defined in the `init` segment should be passed into the CaptionParser.

 ```js
   import mp4probe from 'mux.js/lib/mp4/probe';